What Are the Three Angels’ Messages in Revelation 14?

 Notice the similarity of this message to the fourth commandment:

-The first angel’s message, then, includes a reminder of the fourth commandment to keep the seventh-day Sabbath—the day that reminds us of Creation and brings us into a closer connection with God.
+The first angel’s message is a reminder of the fourth commandment to keep the seventh-day Sabbath—the day that reminds us of Creation and brings us into a closer connection with God.

 Ironically, this is the one commandment that much of the world has disregarded.

-Thus, the first angel’s message is calling us back to keeping all of God’s commandments.
-This is particularly significant since the basis of God’s judgment is His commandments (Ecclesiastes 12:13–14; James 2:12).
+The first angel’s message calls us back to keeping all of God’s commandments.
+This is particularly significant since the basis of God’s judgment is His commandments (Ecclesiastes 12:13-14; James 2:12).

 As we read about the other two messages, we’ll find that faithfulness to God’s commandments is a key theme.